Syedabbas643/Automation-of-2D-panel-design-in-AUTOcad-with-GUI/README.md

 By now it consists of 5000 lines of code for 6 sections and 6 partition

 # CREDITS
-My credits to the developer of the pyautocad and pywin32 module..
+My credits to the developer of the pyautocad and pywin32 module.